The purpose of this article is to help you identify the right type of Internet lawyer to represent your online business needs.

-An Internet transactional attorney focuses on making sure you have the right legal documents in place – from your website legal documents to your e-commerce contracts.
+This type of attorney focuses on making sure you have the right legal documents in place – from your website legal documents to your e-commerce contracts.
 This type of attorney is going to encourage you to have the right type of legal entity in place to protect your personal assets while running your business online.
-If you’re looking to make a private purchase or sale of an e-commerce company, an Internet transactional attorney can put the right paperwork in place to make the deal go as smoothly as possible while protecting your interests.
+If you’re looking to make a private purchase or sale of an e-commerce company, a transactional lawyer can put the right paperwork in place to make the deal go as smoothly as possible while protecting your interests.

-You’ll often find that Internet transactional attorneys not only understand what you do online but they also own their own Internet companies in addition to representing clients.
+You’ll often find these attorneys not only understand what you do online but they also own their own Internet companies in addition to representing clients.
 In other words, they’re online entrepreneurs who also know Internet business law.

-When you’re looking for an Internet business transactional attorney, be sure that you check out if there’s a basic understanding about how e- commerce works and related laws and regulations.
+When you’re looking for a Web transactional attorney, be sure that you check out if there’s a basic understanding about how e-commerce works and related laws and regulations.

-If an attorney doesn’t know about Federal Trade Commission guidelines that affect the Internet and lacks a basic understanding of spam laws, Internet sales taxes, online privacy, etc., you should keep hunting until you find someone who is qualified to represent your business interests online.
+If a lawyer doesn’t know about U.S. Federal Trade Commission guidelines that affect the Internet and lacks a basic understanding of spam laws, Internet sales taxes, online privacy, etc., you should keep hunting until you find someone who is qualified to represent your business interests online.

 It’s a warning sign if an attorney who doesn’t litigate pretends he can handle lawsuits simply to keep you as a client.
-The same is true when an Internet trial attorney pretends to be a good Internet business transactional attorney.
+The same is true when a trial attorney pretends to be a transactional attorney.
 They are very different skill sets.